 In this article, I’ll tell you how to implement lazy loading on images in WordPress.

-Why Lazy Load Images in WordPress
+Why Implement Lazy Load on Images

 Also, Google uses the website loading speed as a ranking factor.
-The faster site gets better rank in Google search result.
+The faster site gets a better rank in Google search result.

 Images take a lot of time to load compared to other elements.
 And if you add many images to your article, it greatly affects page load speed.

 In this situation, lazy loading speed up WordPress site load time.
 There is a lot of Lazy load plugin available in the WordPress repository.
 Just, you will need to choose a good plugin.
-Here we have listed some of the best lazy load plugins that you can use.

-lazy load plugin only loads images that will appear on the user’s screen.
+lazy load only loads images that will appear on the user’s screen.
 In simple words, when a user scrolls the website page, the images will be loaded.

 It greatly improves your website loading speed and gives fast experience to visitors.
 If you are ready to implement lazy loading for images, continue reading the article.